“The Times They Are a-Changin’”

 Are you able to quickly arrive at key decisions that need to be made?

-Are you utilising a strong and safe technical environment (i.e. board portal) that allows you to make faster and better informed decisions securely?
+Are you utilising a strong and safe technical environment (i.e. a board portal like Boardlogic) that allows you to make faster and better informed decisions securely?

 If you’ve answered ‘yes’ to all of the above questions, then you are well positioned to face opportunities and challenges as they arise.
 If you’ve answered ‘no’ to some of these questions, perhaps it’s time to be proactive, so as to be able to successfully confront this ongoing global crisis head-on.